HEIG-Course-VMM/VMM-WebRTC-Doorbell-lab/README.md

 python3-socketio-client/focal 0.6.5-0.2 all
   socket.io-client library for Python3
 ```
-Here, python3-socketio version 4.4.0-2 is installed.
-The client on the Raspberry Pi has to use a compatible version.
+Here, python3-socketio version 4.4.0-2 is installed. **It is very important that the client on the Raspberry Pi uses a compatible version.**.
+If you have problems with the connection between the server, Raspberry Pi client and the web client, refer to the Troubleshooting section at the end.

 Development environment
 --------------------------